AndreiBarsan/andreibarsan.github.io/index.md

   <a class="badge bibtex" href="/assets/bib/phillips-multi-task-cvpr-21.bib" target="_blank">BibTeX</a>
   <p class="tldr">
     <b>TL;DR:</b>
-    We show that the impact of localization errors on autonomous driving tasks like perception and motion planning can be significant, and propose an efficient multi-task neural network which can correct such errors.
+    We show that object detection and prediction systems for self-driving cars can tolerate relatively large sensor-to-map misalignments (up to 0.5m) without errors increasing too much.
+However, motion planning is much more sensitive.
+    We propose a lightweight 2ms-overhead multi-task approach to correct the pose and increase resilience to localization errors.
   </p>
 </div>
 </div>